SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 members present might be interesting.
 But the bottom line is: the vote was 20-0-1, i.e., 20 in favor of the EUA, nobody against, and 1 abstention.

-In every crowd, there's always one.
+In every crowd, there's always gotta be one, right?
 In this case, it was Michael Kurilla, director of clinical innovation at National Center for Advancing Translational Sciences in the NIH.
 He felt that EUA was a bit too much, and would have preferred what's called the "expanded access protocol": basically open the clinical trial to people at high risk (presumably the treatment arm, not the placebo?).
 This would be sort of a half-step toward EUA, to minimize risk in people who don't already have a high risk profile for COVID-19, a very cautious position.
 I wonder if he was also on the Pfizer committee, and if so why he did not advocate this position there?
 Still, he's not _against_ the Moderna vaccine, just very, _very_ cautious.
-So not an unreasonable position.
+So, not an unreasonable position, really.

 Interestingly, one of the committee members who voted _against_ the Pfizer vaccine last week, voted _for_ the Moderna vaccine this week: A. Oveta Fuller (UMich microbiologist)